VijayThilak/CKS-Challenges/README.md

 ```

-Delete the POD belonging to the 'eden-prime' namespace that were flagged in the 'Security Report' file '/opt/compromised_pods'
+Delete the Compromised pods in the `eden-prime` namespace
 ```
 k delete pod eden-software2 -n eden-prime
 ```
-Identify and delete the role and rolebinding causing the constant deletion and creation of the configmaps and pods in this namespace
+Find the role and rolebinding causing the constant deletion and creation of the configmaps and pods in `citadel` namespace
 ```
 k get role -n citadel
 k get rolebinding -n citadel
 ```

-Take Action
+Delete the role and rolebindings
 ```
 k delete role important_role_do_not_delete -n citadel k delete rolebinding important_binding_do_not_delete -n citadel